-We spoke with three members of the patient participation group (PPG).
-They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
-Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.
 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was similar to average for its satisfaction scores on consultations with GPs and nurses.
+The practice's achievement was in line with CCG and national averages for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 89% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 88% and the national average of 89%. - 89% of patients said the GP gave them enough time compared to the CCG average of 87% and the national average of 87%. - 95% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 96% and the national average of 95%. - 87% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 96% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%.
+86% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 84% and the national average of 89%.

-• 87% of patients said they found the receptionists at the practice helpful compared to the CCG average of 89% and the national average of 87%.
+- 85% of patients said the GP gave them enough time compared to the CCG average of 80% and the national average of 86%. - 84% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 87% and the national average of 92%. - 83% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 80% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%. - 91% of patients said they found the receptionists at the practice helpful compared to the CCG average of 84% and the national average of 87%.